Trailing Drawdown Explained: Intraday vs EOD

 Same $400 trade.
 EOD took $400 of cushion.
 Intraday took $750.
 That difference compounds across every trade you take.

 For most traders, EOD is the math-friendlier choice.
-If you let winners run and give back any portion before exiting — which is how most strategies actually work — Intraday will eat your cushion faster than your P&L grows.
+If you let winners run and give back any portion before exiting — which is how most strategies actually work — intraday trailing will eat your cushion faster than your P&L grows.

-There’s a tradeoff worth knowing about: EOD accounts have a daily loss limit (DLL) that pauses trading for the rest of the session if you hit it.
-Intraday accounts don’t have a DLL.
-So Intraday gives you more flexibility within a single session in exchange for a more punishing trail.
+There’s a tradeoff worth knowing about: some account types add a daily loss limit that pauses trading for the rest of the session if you hit it, while one-step accounts don’t.
+So the choice is more flexibility within a session versus a gentler trail.
 Pick based on how you actually trade, not how you wish you traded.
+And if you’d rather the line never move at all, a static account uses a fixed drawdown that doesn’t trail — simpler, at the cost of a smaller buffer.

 When the trail stops trailing